GRAP-UdL-AT/ak_acquisition_system/docs/NOTES_FOR_DEVELOPERS.md

 ## 1. Hierarchy folder

-In this work, we propossed a hierarchy folder as following.
+In this work, we proposed a hierarchy folder as following.

 ```
 |---/$HOME